 Pivot is a funding opportunities and scholars database updated daily that allows users to receive results in a variety of ways.
 All Downstate faculty, staff and students can access Pivot.

 To get an account, go here.
-Click on 'Use login from my institution,' to get the most out of Pivot.
+Click on 'Use login using my institutions credentials,' to get the most out of Pivot.
 Only those using a 'downstate.edu' email address will be able to access Pivot.
 Click here to learn more about accounts.

 Pivot creates profiles for faculty members based on their academic department websites.
 Profiles can be used to find collaborators, find funding, or share opportunities.
 These can be modified and updated by the faculty member or researcher.
 If you are a faculty member, you probably already have a profile, and need to claim it.
 Follow the instructions found here to either claim or create a profile, if one does not exist already.